 Through a coherently planned and sequenced programme of high quality CEIAG activities, unbiased IAG, experiences of work and meaningful contact with employers, we aim to encourage students to aspire to make good choices and understand what they need to do reach and succeed in careers to which they aspire.

 Our careers programme is designed to meet the needs of the students at Bedford High School.
 We are committed to:

 We endeavour to equip students with the skills, attitudes, knowledge and understanding needed, to manage their lifelong aspirations and transition to their next stage successfully.

-The Careers office is located in the Hive and maintained by the Community and WRL coordinator and the careers advisor.
-In addition to a dedicated careers office.
+The Careers office is located in the Hive and maintained by the Community and WRL coordinator and the Aspiring Futures careers advisor.

 Typical CEIAG activities include:

 All CEIAG events are evaluated to ensure a quality provision.
 This is done through participant evaluation, employer evaluation and parent voice activities.

 Following the GCSE results day and on into the Autumn term, the WRL Coordinator and the progression team from Aspiring Futures, offer further support to engage and retain students in post-16 education or training.

 Specific examples of our CEIAG activities are outlined on our CEIAG Activity Calendar